Chinatown in Los Angeles in Los Angeles County, California — The American West (Pacific Coastal)

 Plaza Fire House

 Location.
 34° 3.362′ N, 118° 14.326′ W. Marker is in Los Angeles, California, in Los Angeles County.
 It is in Chinatown.
-Marker is on Los Angeles Street.
+It is on Los Angeles Street.
 The fire house is located at the El Pueblo de Los Angeles Historic Monument.
 Touch for map.
 Marker is at or near this postal address: 501 N Los Angeles St, Los Angeles CA 90012, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rodríguez (within shouting distance of this marker); Quintero (within shouting distance of this marker); Chinese American Communities in Los Angeles (within shouting distance of this marker); Navarro (within shouting distance of this marker); 425 North Los Angeles Street (within shouting distance of this marker); Carlos III (within shouting distance of this marker); Rosas (within shouting distance of this marker); Sun Wing Wo & Company (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Rodrνguez (within shouting distance of this marker); Quintero (within shouting distance of this marker); Chinese American Communities in Los Angeles (within shouting distance of this marker); Navarro (within shouting distance of this marker); 425 North Los Angeles Street (within shouting distance of this marker); Carlos III (within shouting distance of this marker); Rosas (within shouting distance of this marker); Sun Wing Wo & Company (within shouting distance of this marker).
 Touch for a list and map of all markers in Los Angeles.

 Regarding Plaza Fire House.
 This was the first building constructed as a fire station in Los Angeles.
 Built in 1884, it served as a firehouse until 1897.
 After this it was used for various purposes until restored in 1960 and opened as a museum of fire-fighting equipment of the late 19th century.
-SOURCE: California Historical Landmarks, California State Parks
+Source: California Historical Landmarks, California State Parks